Quadrupole signature as a kinematic diagnostic to constrain bar properties : implications for the Milky Way: Quantifying bar properties via quadrupole signature in the mean radial velocity

 \subsection{Correlation between strength and length of the bar and the quadrupole feature}

 The strength and the length of the bar in our models are computed from the $m=2$ Fourier coefficients of the underlying density distribution using

-Here, $A_2$ denotes the coefficient of the $m=2$ Fourier moment of the density distribution, $m_j$ is the mass of the $jth$ particle, and $\phi_j$ is its cylindrical angle \footnote{The summation runs over all the particles within the radial annulus $[R, R+\Delta R]$, with $\Delta R = 0.5 \kpc$.}.
+Here, $A_2$ denotes the coefficient of the $m=2$ Fourier moment of the density distribution, $m_j$ is the mass of the $jth$ particle, and $\phi_j$ is its azimuthal angle.
+The summation runs over all the particles within the radial annulus $[R, R+\Delta R]$, with $\Delta R = 0.5 \kpc$.
+For each timestep (or equivalently, each snapshot), we calculate the radial profiles of the $m=2$ Fourier coefficient from $R =0$ to $R = 6 R_{\rm d, thin}$.
 At time $t$, we define the strength of the bar, $S_{\rm bar}$, as the peak value of the $m=2$ Fourier coefficient ($A_2/A_0$).
 In addition, at time $t$, we define the bar length, $R_{\rm bar}$ as the radial location where $A_2/A_0$ drops to the 70 percent of its peak value in the central bar region.
 For a detailed exposition to different methods of measuring the length of a bar, the reader is referred to a recent study by \citet{GhoshandDiMatteo2024}.
 The values of $S_{\rm bar}$ and $R_{\rm bar}$, at different times, for all the thin+thick models are taken from \citet{Ghoshetal2023a} while for the sim6 model and the sample of TNG50 galaxies, we computed the corresponding values of $S_{\rm bar}$ and $R_{\rm bar}$ using the method described above.

 The strength and the length of the quadrupole feature in our models are computed from the $m=4$ Fourier coefficients of the underlying mean radial velocity ($\avg{V_R}$) field using